microsoft/pxt-adafruit/olddocs/js/lessons.md

 ### ~hide

-* [Number Psych](/lessons/number-psych), collaborate with multiple classmates to develop a game on multiple BBC micro:bits and a breadboard
+* [Number Psych](/lessons/number-psych), collaborate with multiple classmates to develop a game on multiple @boardname@s and a breadboard

 ### ~